Improving Targeted Molecule Generation through Language Model Fine-Tuning Via Reinforcement Learning

-We employed the Transformer Reinforcement Learning (TRL) library \cite{vonwerra2022trl} for fine-tuning our reinforcement learning model, illustrated in \ref{pipe}.
+We employed the Transformer Reinforcement Learning (TRL) library \cite{vonwerra2022trl} for the RL fine-tuning.
 This library, built upon the transformers framework, is designed explicitly for refining transformer models through various techniques, including supervised fine-tuning (SFT), Reward Modeling (RM), Direct Preference Optimization (DPO), and Proximal Policy Optimization (PPO).
 We opted for the PPO method to fine-tune our model due to its recognized efficiency and effectiveness in training complex policies.
 PPO stands out for its ability to learn with fewer samples than alternative methods.
 Moreover, its utilization of a trust region optimization approach helps prevent drastic policy changes, ensuring stable learning dynamics.
-Furthermore, PPO demonstrates scalability, making it suitable for addressing large-scale problems and high-dimensional action spaces.
 During experimentation, we explored different values for the policy optimization parameters, such as $top_k$ and $top_p$.
-Our analysis revealed that the most favorable results were achieved with $top_k$ set to 50 and $top_p$ to 0.95.
+Our analysis revealed that the most favourable results were achieved with $top_k$ set to 50 and $top_p$ to 0.95.